Diego09182/SwiftFox/README.md

 An online student communication system developed using Laravel, offering support for forums, voting, and image uploads, with multifunctional capabilities.

+## Installation

+Install XAMPP to place this project into htdocs

 ## License

 This Project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).